Wu Zetian: Background and early life

-Consort Wu, however, did not appear to be much favored by Emperor Taizong, although it appeared that she did have sexual relations with him at one point.
+But Consort Wu did not appear to be much favored by Emperor Taizong, though it appears that she did have sexual relations with him at one point.
 According to her own account (given in a rebuke of Chancellor Ji Xu during her reign), she once impressed Taizong with her fortitude:

 When Taizong died in 649, his youngest son, Li Zhi, whose mother was the main wife Wende, succeeded him as Emperor Gaozong.
 Li Zhi had had an affair with Wu when Taizong was still alive.

 Taizong had 14 sons, including three by his beloved Empress Zhangsun (601–636), but none with Consort Wu.
 Thus, according to the custom by which consorts of deceased emperors who had not produced children were permanently confined to a monastic institution after the emperor's death, Wu was consigned to Ganye Temple (感業寺) with the expectation that she would serve as a Buddhist nun there for the remainder of her life.
-But Wu defied expectations and left the convent for an alternative life.
-After Taizong's death, Li Zhi came to visit her and, finding her more beautiful, intelligent, and intriguing than before, decided to bring her back as his own concubine.
+After Taizong's death, Gaozong met her at the death anniversary of Taizong when he was offering incense.
+At the time, Consort Xiao and Empress Wang were fighting for favoredness of Gaozong, and Wang asked Gaozong to bring Wu back into the palace, hoping to divert Gaozong's attention.
+Gaozong agreed and gave Wu the title Lady of Bright Deportment (昭儀).
+Soon, Gaozong became enamored with Wu, and both Wang and Xiao lost favor.